RaushanSingh-codes/BridgeLab_2415500383_programming/README.md

-# 🌉 Bridgelabz — Java Learning Log (Fancy Edition)
+# 🌉 Bridgelabz — Java Learning Log

 > _A clean, decorated learning log capturing milestones, notes, and tiny code snippets — built to be readable, printable, and satisfying._